 This step by step diy project is about how to build a lean to carport.
 Building a simple carport is a straight forward projects, if you plan everything from the very beginning and use the right carpentry techniques.
 A lean to construction is ideal for narrow backyards, as well as for woodworking novices, as it doesn’t require an extensive expertise in carpentry.
 Moreover, you only need basic tools, to get the job done.

 Before starting the actual construction of the lean to carport, you need to study the local building codes thoroughly.
 The legal requirements vary extensively according to the area where you live, so you should read them a few times.
 In most of the cases, the construction require a building permit, so you need to be aware of the required depth of the footings, or the materials you are allowed to use.

-Make sure you align the wooden components at both ends, before driving in the screws.
+Align the wooden components at both ends, before driving in the screws.
 Drill pilot holes trough the components to prevent the wood from splitting.
 Check the corners for squareness, every time you install a component.
-In addition, you have to check if the posts are plumb and if the support beams are horizontal, before locking them into place with screws or bolts.
+Check if the posts are plumb and if the support beams are horizontal, before locking them into place with screws or bolts.
 A lean-to construction will be easier to build as compared to a gable roof carport .The roof will direct the water in only one direction, so you could build it close to the property line.